Submitted by Paula Lillard Preschlack

 Independent Thinking for The Later Years

 With traditional science experiments for adolescents, the conclusion is already known before the students begin the experiment—the results and procedures to follow are already known as well.
 But with the Montessori approach, students ask the questions and determine how to proceed to find an answer.
 They develop an independence and a willingness to take risks, leading to real scientific thinking.
 They create their own experiments and practice scientific inquiry in action.
+As their interest piques, they may also conduct self-study and research to further their knowledge and love of science.

-For example, math and science formulas are not the first things Montessori students learn, which is the pattern of teaching in conventional programs.
+Math and science formulas are not the first things Montessori students learn, which is the pattern of teaching in conventional programs.
 In conventional settings, curricula, textbooks, and workbooks teach formulas to memorize.
 Instead, in Montessori, we present strategies to develop.
 Students work with strategies, and they develop their own unique strategies as well.
 The students have to understand what is behind their strategies as they use them, which makes them really think things through.
 The formulas the students discover through their work are their points of arrival, giving them the thrill of discovery just as the first scientists felt.

 We must always keep in mind that we are aiming to help children develop their own sets of strategies, not to teach them to memorize isolated strategies such as shortcuts, invented by others.
 This latter, popular approach of most science programs leaves students without the foundation they need to build for themselves.
 Think about it: if students forget the shortcut a teacher taught them, they will be lost.
 This is why it is imperative that parents and other math or science programs not “help” our students by giving them shortcuts.
 Shortcuts are wonderful strategies children will invent on their own if they are really engaged and ready to find them with their own minds.
 When we hand shortcut procedures over to children, we hand a crutch without the context and foundation the students needed to truly reach the epiphany for themselves.
 Every mind works a little differently, so each scientist needs the chance to develop their own strategies.